neutrinoxtronic/neutrinoxtronic/README.md

 - 💡 I'm passionate about using technology to solve real-world problems and making a positive impact.
 - :octocat: Check out my GitHub repositories to see my projects and contributions in the field of AI Design.
 - ⚡ Fun fact I created my first website when I was 13.
-- :electron: I am an Ex-Developer of Ancient Alien Technology (php/html).
+- :electron: I am an Ex-Web-Developer of Ancient Alien Technology (php/html).
 - 👾 Visit my linkedin profile at https://www.linkedin.com/in/figuemat/